Last Updated on December 16, 2024 by Laila Oliveira

 Of course, how could Lisbon not be the center of all Portuguese celebrations?

-Like always, the capital city remains the biggest tourist attraction of all.
+Like always, the capital city remains the biggest tourist attraction.
 Whether it’s the Carnival, Santos Populares (Popular Saints Festivals), or New Year’s Eve, staying in Lisbon for events will never result in disappointment.

 The city’s cultural heritage adds to Carnival’s lively and joyful celebrations for more than half the month.
 If you’re in Lisbon in February, it’s impossible to miss some of the festivities!